 Rip Curl was founded in 1969 by Doug Warbrick and Brian Singer.
 The team initially produced surfboards.
 It was in the 1970s when they decided to venture into the production of wetsuits, emphasizing transforming the diving technology into a wetsuit suitable for surfing.

 In 2019, Rip Curl celebrated 50 years in the industry.
 They marked their golden year of surfing and wanderlust.
 Their involvement in competitive surfing became evident that today, they have nine corporate licenses that make and sell Rip Curl products in countries like the USA, France, South Africa, Japan, Indonesia, Brazil, Argentina, Peru, and Chile.

 Official Site: www.ripcurl.com

 #10.
 The Critical Slide Society – “Inner Vision”

 The Critical Slide Society is an Australian brand that was established in 2009 in a sleepy bayside village on the Central Coast of NSW.
 The founders – Jim Mitchell and Sam Coombes had the vision of a genuine, creative label to use as a platform for an emerging alternative movement for surf culture.

 The team works with artists, photographers, designers, and surfers from all around the globe.
 Each of them brings a distinctive outlook that they use as inspiration.

-The Critical Slide Society takes pride in its unique approach in its detail-oriented designs.
-They bagged Best Boardshort for two years running and they are now stocking up in some of the most respected retail stores in the US and nearby countries.
+The Critical Slide Society takes pride in its unique approach to its detail-oriented designs.
+They bagged Best Boardshort for two years running, and they are now stocking up in some of the most respected retail stores in the US and nearby countries.

 Official Site: www.thecriticalslidesociety.com